 People make places great.
 We all have a stake in the towns, villages and communities of Kirklees.

 Sangam Festival: A Celebration of South Asian Heritage will take place during South Asian Heritage Month (18 July-17 August) in venues and outdoor sites across Kirklees, supported by online activities.
 The festival will celebrate South Asian heritage, arts and culture, bringing them to wider audiences and enhancing community cohesion.
 It will engage with under-represented groups, providing inclusive opportunities to enjoy and celebrate heritage and culture.
 The festival programme will be a mix of family events, participatory community projects, talks, walks/trails, workshops and exhibitions, supported by arts programming such as Qawwali music, traditional Indian and Bollywood dance, traditional folk drumming, Sufi poetry, Mughal art and talks/workshops with contemporary writers/poets.
-The funding will contribute towards putting on a range of events at the Festival, in particular to cover performer fees.
+The funding will contribute towards the structural set up, fencing, stage and PA system, traffic management, toilets and event management plan.

 What we'll deliver:

 Sangam Festival will be an exciting and positive focus for the local community in Huddersfield and across Kirklees after a challenging year.
 The impact of the Covid outbreak on the local South Asian community has been substantial, from health/wellbeing to the cancellation of important cultural/religious celebrations.
 This project will: • promote community cohesion • showcase and celebrate the richness of South Asian heritage and culture in the local area and wider region • increase mental wellbeing for participants from engagement with the arts and reduce isolation by providing opportunities for people to come together in shared activity • provide a much-needed boost to the local economy • offer vital new commissions for freelance artists and heritage organisers